serverless/blog/posts/2018-02-13-running-scalable-reliable-graphql-endpoint-with-serverless.md

 ## What makes Serverless and GraphQL such a great fit?

 When moving to GraphQL, you suddenly rely on one HTTP endpoint to connect your clients to your backend services.
-Once you do decide to do that, you want this one HTTP endpoint to be: reliable, fast, auto-scaling, and have a small attack vector regarding security.
+Once you do decide to do that, you want this one HTTP endpoint to be: reliable, fast, auto-scaling and have a small attack vector regarding security.

 > *All* these properties are fulfilled by a single AWS Lambda function in combination with an API Gateway.
 It’s just a great fit!